 __VIRGINIA: Kitzhaber’s case has drawn comparisons to former Gov. Bob McDonnell, a Republican who last month was sentenced to two years in prison on charges that he and his wife accepted more than $165,000 in gifts from a vitamin executive in exchange for special favors.
 The FBI started investigating the allegations toward the end of McDonnell’s term in 2013.

-___SOUTH CAROLINA: Gov. Mark Sanford, a Republican, stayed in office after admitting to an extramarital affair in the summer of 2009.
-He paid a $70,000 fine for using public money on a trip to Argentina with his mistress, which he told staff was for hiking the Appalachian trail.
+___SOUTH CAROLINA: Gov. Mark Sanford, a Republican, stayed in office after admitting to an extramarital affair and traveling to Argentina to visit his mistress in the summer of 2009.
+He paid a $70,000 fine for using public money for personal travel.
 Despite the scandal, Sanford finished two terms as governor in 2011 and was elected to his old seat in Congress in 2013.

 ___CONNECTICUT: Gov. John Rowland, a Republican, resigned in 2004 over a corruption scandal that included allegations of accepting thousands of dollars in illegal gifts.
 He was released from prison in 2006 after serving 10 months, but he now faces another corruption case.
 He is awaiting sentencing after he was convicted in September on federal charges that he conspired to hide payment for work on two congressional campaigns.